holepunchto/pear-docs/building-blocks/hyperdrive.md

 `await watcher.destroy()`

 Stops the watcher.
-You could also stop it by using `break` in the loop.
+Users can also stop it by using `break` in the loop.

 #### **`const rs = drive.createReadStream(path, [options])`**